Interventional radiology: Biliary intervention

-In addition to normal liver tissue, the liver has three main vessels traversing it: arteries, veins and bile ducts.
+In addition to normal liver tissue, the liver has three main vessels traversing it: the portal arteriole, the portal venule and the bile ducts.
 While bile is made in the liver and stored in the gallbladder, the bile eventually passes into the GI tract through the hepatic, cystic and common bile ducts.
-Any condition that prevents the normal flow of bile from the liver, through these bile vessels and into the GI tract can cause a condition called jaundice.
+Any disease preventing the normal flow of bile from the liver, through these bile vessels and into the GI tract can lead to liver disease and jaundice.

 While jaundice can be caused by a few viruses that the human body can naturally clear, jaundice in the setting of an obstruction is usually caused by a cancer and can result in intolerable itching and a worsening of liver function that can be life-threatening.
 Depending on a patient's condition, this type of obstructive jaundice can be alleviated with surgery or chemotherapy but if these measures fail to restore proper flow of bile, an interventional radiologist can perform a procedure called a percutaneous transhepatic cholangiography (PTC).

 A PTC is an outpatient procedure lasting anywhere from 15 minutes to an hour where an interventional radiologist accesses the patient's bile duct system with a needle through the skin and liver under imaging guidance.
 Using fluoroscopy (essentially an X-ray camera) to guide a wire (followed by a catheter over the wire) through the bile duct system and into the GI tract, essentially restoring the normal flow of bile.
 If the patient's GI tract cannot be accessed due to the obstruction, the catheter can be placed to drain the bile duct system into a bag that the patient can wear during daily activities.
 Risks of this procedure include bleeding and infection but these are much lower than an equivalent surgical procedure.